-- We will recognize all individuals who have been awarded bounties through our Security Researcher Acknowledgements or our Online Services Security Acknowledgements.
+- We will recognize most individuals who have been awarded bounties through our security researcher acknowledgements or our Online Services Security Acknowledgements.

-- Microsoft retains sole discretion in determining which submissions are qualified, according to the rules of each program.
+- Microsoft retains sole discretion in determining which submissions are qualified.

 - If we receive multiple bug reports for the same issue from different parties, the bounty will be granted to the first eligible submission.

-- If a duplicate report provides new information that was previously unknown to Microsoft, we will award a differential to the person submitting the duplicate report.
+- If a duplicate report provides new information that was previously unknown to Microsoft, we may award a differential to the person submitting the duplicate report.

-We have long been recognizing the work of security researchers who help us secure our products in a variety of ways, from acknowledgement in a Microsoft bulletin to invitations to events like the Researcher Appreciation Party in Las Vegas.
+We have long been recognizing the work of security researchers who help us secure our products in a variety of ways, from public acknowledgements to invitations to events like the researcher appreciation party in Las Vegas.
 The bounty programs represent the latest in our ongoing investment in working collaboratively with security researchers.

 - Please contact email@example.com if you intend to discuss the vulnerability after it has been fixed.
 This includes blog posts, public presentations, whitepapers and other media.